-There is also a ‘days not available’ option which involves your FBT being reduced when your vehicle is unavailable for travel.
-This may be because your vehicle is in for repairs, you lease your vehicle on company premises or lend the vehicle to an authorised person for a whole business day.
+There is also a "days not available" option which involves your FBT being reduced when your vehicle is unavailable for travel.
+This may be because your vehicle is in for repairs, you leave your vehicle on company premises or lend the vehicle to an authorised person for a whole business day.

-While there are more tax and monetary considerations when it comes to novated leases, when you choose the right financier the process is not complicated.
-Here is a typical process that you can expect:
+While there are more tax and monetary considerations when it comes to novated leases, the process is not complicated as long as you choose the right financier.
+Here is the typical process that you can expect:

-What types of vehicles can be used for a novated lease?
+What types of vehicles can I finance with a novated lease?

-There are really no restrictions as to the type of vehicle that can be used.
+There are really no restrictions as to the type of vehicle that you can finance.
 In some cases, you may even be able to use a vehicle that you are already paying off.
 Vehicles can also be new or used.

 What happens if my employment is terminated?

-If your enrollment is terminated you can take your novated lease with you to your new employer, you can continue making repayments directly to your financier, or you can terminate the lease early and pay it out.
+If your employment is terminated, you may be able to take your novated lease with you to your new employer.
+You may also be able to continue making repayments directly to your financier, or you may be able to terminate the lease early and pay it out.

 How long do novated leases take to establish?